hashicorp/terraform-provider-azurerm/website/docs/r/network_function_collector_policy.html.markdown

 An `emission_destination` block supports the following:

 * `destination_type` - (Required) Emission destination type.
 The only possible value is `AzureMonitor`.
 Changing this forces a new Network Function Collector Policy to be created.

 ---

-An `ingestion_policy` block supports the following:

-* `ingestion_source` - (Required) An `ingestion_source` block as defined below.
-Changing this forces a new Network Function Collector Policy to be created.

-* `ingestion_type` - (Required) Specifies the ingestion type.
-The only possible value is `IPFIX`.
-Changing this forces a new Network Function Collector Policy to be created.

----